- Visit cliffs, black-sand beaches, and fishing towns in the Snaefellsnes Peninsula

 - Husid (café/bar/coffee shop; open late)

-Today, pay a visit to Hornstrandir Nature Preserve, a place of untouched beauty and wildlife.
+Today, pay a visit to Hornstrandir Nature Reserve, a place of untouched beauty and wildlife.
 The sheer basalt mountains stretch from the sea to the sky, divided by deep fjords, secluded alcoves, and valleys.

 At the coastline, the relentless power of the ocean has molded towering sea cliffs, which are richly populated by native birds.
 Many of the alcoves and scurries off the coast are home to an abundance of seals, too.